elianalopez/Data-Structures-and-Algorithms-Notes-with-Python/README.md

 ## Time & Space Time Complexity

-Often, there is more than one way
+Often, there is more than one way to solve the same problem with different programs.
+So how would you be able to compare the preformance of different algorithms, *is one program better than the other?*